tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 Then other Python runtimes like PyPy came along.
-PyPy includes a JIT compiler and its execution of normal Python code is *very* fast, at least until it hits a call from Python to a C function.
+PyPy includes a JIT compiler and its execution of normal Python code is *very* fast, at least until it hits a call from Python to a C extension function.
 Then things go a little bit sideways.
-First and foremost because PyPy can't "see into" the native code; it's generated outside of the JIT and opaque.
-And second of all because the binding API for the aforementioned C modules ("The C API") uses a totally different representation than PyPy.
+First and foremost because the PyPy JIT can't "see into" the native code; it's generated outside of the JIT by some other compiler and is therefore opaque.
+And second of all because the binding API for the aforementioned C modules ("The C API") requires a totally different object and memory representation than PyPy has internally.

-PyPy has its own object model, runtime, and moving garbage collector.
-This is all to get better performance.
+PyPy has its own object model, runtime, and moving garbage collector, all to get better performance.
 Unfortunately, this means that whenever you call a C API function from PyPy, it has to stop what it's doing, set up some C API scaffolding, do the C API call, and then take down the scaffolding.

 For example, the C API is centered around `PyObject` pointers.
 PyPy does not normally use `PyObject`s.
 It has to allocate a `PyObject`, make it point into the PyPy heap, call the C API function, and then (potentially) free the `PyObject`.
+(This ignores GIL stuff and exception checking, which is also an issue.)

 <figure style="display: block; margin: 0 auto;">
     <object class="svg" type="image/svg+xml" data="https://mermaid.ink/svg/pako:eNptUMtOhTAQ_ZVmlgYJyKPQxU3Uu9GNJldjYthUGB5KWywlVyT8uwUfQWNX0zPnnDkzE-SqQGDQ4-uAMsd9wyvNRSaJfVIZJC2WhqiSXF_dMXJQAsntaGolyaL85NnW6W53SR407zrUjJy3rcq5Wag3T8-Ym5ONoW6qenXcCPaK9Nba1I2syLEx9V_lD9cOWpPcy6MF_h3wK_EFz1-IUdvQ4IBALXhT2MWnRZiBqVFgBsyWBZZ8aE0GmZwtlQ9GHUaZAzN6QAeGrrCbfd0JWMnb3qIdl49KiW-S_QKb4A1YQH3XDwPq0TMaBakXOzACo57rJwGlcRJFYZzQaHbgfdV7bpymYRB66QInaUznD-SXhKM">